Edwardsville Amazon warehouse collapse: Immediate response

 The first call informing emergency management to the situation at DLI4 came at around 8:35 p.m.
-Emergency personnel would arrive at the scene within 6 minutes.
-At 8:41 p.m., also six minutes after the first call, operators received a 911 call from inside the southern bathroom, where two women were trapped with a third, deceased woman, likely Etheria Hebb, who was unresponsive and "bent in half" by rubble.
+Emergency personnel arrived at the scene within 6 minutes.
+At 8:41 p.m., six minutes after the first call, operators received a 911 call from inside the southern bathroom, where two women were trapped with a third, deceased woman, who was unresponsive and "bent in half" by rubble.
 (Note: The only woman to die in DLI4 was 34-year-old Etheria Hebb.)
 The first reports from the warehouse indicated that there were an estimated 85 people inside of the warehouse and an unknown number of delivery drivers as well.
-As there were believed to be over 50 on-site, Edwardsville Fire Chief James Whiteford activated mutual aid from the surrounding communities of Glen Carbon, Pontoon Beach, Mitchell, Long Lake, Troy, Maryville, Granite City, and Highland in Illinois.
-In addition, specialized rescue units from Madison and St. Clair Counties and the cities of Marion and Springfield in Illinois and St. Louis in Missouri were activated, with the teams from Marion and Springfield being deactivated due to particularly long response times.
+As there were believed to be over 50 on-site, Edwardsville Fire Chief James Whiteford activated mutual aid from surrounding communities in Illinois and Missouri.

 At about 9:17 p.m., requests were received by emergency personnel in St. Louis County, Missouri to assist in the commercial building collapse.
-At this time, KSDK estimated 30 to 40 emergency vehicles were at the warehouse assisting the "major emergency response".
+At this time, television station KSDK estimated 30 to 40 emergency vehicles were at the warehouse assisting the "major emergency response."
 Within the first 24 hours, Edwardsville Fire Chief James Whiteford claims the collapse provoked a response from 52 rescue agencies with a collective 195 vehicles and 375 personnel.

 Water and gas were actively leaking at DLI4, which alongside downed electrical mains posed a hazard to emergency management staff when they first arrived at the warehouse.
 Nonetheless, multiple people were removed from underneath rubble and brought to safety by both emergency management and other Amazon employees after the building collapsed.
 An employee in the northern bathroom stated that they spent "at least two-and-a-half hours" sheltering before leaving.